simonwoerpel/runpandarun/README.md

 storage:
   data_root: ./path/                    # absolute or relative path where to store the files
 publish:
+  handlers:
     filesystem:
       public_root: !ENV ${PUBLIC_ROOT}  # where to store published data, e.g. a path to a webserver root via env var
       enabled: true
     gcloud:
       bucket: !ENV ${GOOGLE_BUCKET}     # or in a google cloud storage bucket...
       enabled: !ENV ${GOOGLE_PUBLISH}   # enable or disable a publish handler based on environment
 combine:
   - dataset1                            # keys of defined datasets for quick merging
   - dataset2